 This gives the number of initial random fields generated per lattice point in coordinate and momentum space.
 Set to zero (p.inrandoms = 0) for no random fields.
 Random fields can be delta-correlated in x-space or in k-space.
 The second input is the dimension of random fields that are delta-correlated in momentum space.
 It can be left out if zero.
 The Fourier-space random variance is modified by the filter function.
 This takes the initial random fields in Fourier space and returns a filtered version, which is inverse Fourier transformed before use.
-The first noise index, p.inrandoms(1), indicates how many independent random fields delta-correlated in space are generated, while p.inrandoms(2) indicates how many additional random fields are Fouriertransformed, filtered and then inverse Fourier transformed.
-These are additional random fields, so the total is p.inrandoms(1)+p.inrandoms(2).
+The first noise index, p.inrandoms(1), indicates how many independent random fields delta-correlated in space are generated, while p.inrandoms(2) indicates how many additional random fields, so the total is p.inrandoms(1)+p.inrandoms(2).
 The filtered random inputs have a finite correlation length.